 The purpose of the Comprehensive Plan is to guide the intensity, location and timing of development and to ensure compatibility with existing uses, infrastructure and economic trends while protecting natural and cultural resources.

 Forsyth County's Comprehensive Plan serves as a policy guide as decisions are made in relation to growth and land use change.
 The plan addresses critical issues and opportunities through the incorporation of a shared vision for the community's future.

 Please access the links below for the different components of the Forsyth County Comprehensive Plan, including the Community Character Map.

-2015 Supplement: Short Term Work Program (STWP) and Capital Improvement Element (CIE) - A STWP sets out the specific actions the local government intends to take during the next five years to implement the Comprehensive Plan.
-Each item listed in the STWP includes information on the responsible party, funding sources and estimated cost.
+2016 Supplement: Community Work Program (CWP) and Capital Improvement Element (CIE) - A CWP sets out the specific actions the local government intends to take during the next five years to implement the Comprehensive Plan.
+Each item listed in the CWP includes information on the responsible party, funding sources and estimated cost.
 Not all action items can be addressed in the next five years.
 These items will be included as part of the work program at some point over the twenty-year period.

 Service Delivery Strategy - The Service Delivery Strategy (SDS) is a document required by the Georgia Department of Community Affairs (DCA), which outlines the services that Forsyth County and the City of Cumming provide in order to ensure that service delivery allocation and funding of these services is as efficient as possible.